Coming To The Match? Here’s All You Need To Know For Ireland v Italy At Dexcom Stadium

 Sensory Spaces

 We understand that match day environments can be overwhelming for some visitors.
-A dedicated low-stimulation environment designed for guests who may need a break from crowd noise and lighting.
+There is a dedicated low-stimulation environment designed for guests who may need a break from crowd noise and lighting.
 The room includes:

 - Noise-reducing headphones